-Anorexia nervosa is a serious psychological condition and a potentially life-threatening eating disorder.
+Anorexia nervosa is a serious mental health condition and a potentially life threatening eating disorder.
 However, with the right treatment, recovery is possible.

-The condition commonly involves emotional challenges, an unrealistic body image, and an exaggerated fear of becoming overweight or obese.
+Anorexia nervosa often involves emotional challenges, an unrealistic body image, and an exaggerated fear of gaining weight.
+However, it can affect people differently.

-It often begins during the teenage years or early adulthood, but it can begin in the preteen years.
-It is the third most common chronic illness among teens.
+Anorexia nervosa often appears during a person’s teenage years or early adulthood, but it can sometimes begin in the preteen years or later in life.

-Anorexia nervosa is different from anorexia, which means a loss of appetite or inability to eat, and it can be a symptom of various diseases.
+Anorexia nervosa is different than anorexia.
+Anorexia means a loss of appetite or the inability to eat, and it can be a symptom of various diseases.

 - severe loss of muscle mass